pelias/documentation/add-search-to-a-map.md

 ```

 At this point, you have a map!
 You should see a map with OpenStreetMap tiles, zoom controls, and a Leaflet attribution in the bottom corner.

+To recap how you created this, you added references to the Leaflet JS and CSS files, a map `<div>` with a declared width, and assigned values to `L.map` and `L.tileLayer`.

 ![Leaflet canvas map with controls and attribution](images/geocoder-osm-leaflet.png)